 Salem Congregation is continually adding and updating information on the Salem Moravian Graveyard Page in an ongoing project to make the current records as complete as possible.
 Please be aware that information may periodically be updated.

 2017 EASTER SUNRISE SERVICE

-The 245th Easter Sunrise Service will be held on Sunday, April 16, 2017, beginning at 6:00 AM and will be led by The Right Reverand Lane Sapp, pastor of Calvary Moravian Church.
-Worshipers will gather in front of Home Moravian Church, 529 S. Church Street (at the corner of Academy Street and S. Church Street) in Winston-Salem to begin the service.
-In reverent procession, worship continues as participants assemble in God’s Acre for the conclusion of the service.
+The 245th Easter Sunrise Service was held on Sunday, April 16, 2017, beginning at 6:00 AM and was led by The Right Reverand Lane Sapp, pastor of Calvary Moravian Church.
+Worshipers gathered in front of Home Moravian Church, 529 S. Church Street (at the corner of Academy Street and S. Church Street) in Winston-Salem to begin the service.
+In reverent procession, worship continued as participants assembled in God’s Acre for the conclusion of the service.

 BELO HOME APARTMENTS

 From time to time, there are studio and one-bedroom apartments available for rent to singles in the historic Belo Home at 455 S. Main Street.
 Lease rates may be based on an individual’s income.
 If all are full, we have a waiting list and can call you when an apartment becomes available.
 For more information call Salem Congregation at 336-722-6504 or email email@example.com.